Ground Truth: What Sexual Compulsivity Actually Is

 Fear Of Vulnerability: Why The Mask Can Feel Necessary

 If need-showing was punished or ignored, the brain equates openness with risk.
-Sex without vulnerability can feel safer because it avoids requests, feedback, and potential rejection.
-That safety is costly; it blocks corrective experiences of being accepted while imperfect.
+Sex how embracing vulnerability reveals your true self can feel safer because it avoids requests, feedback, and potential rejection.
+That safety is costly because it blocks corrective experiences of being accepted while imperfect and reinforces avoidance.

 Rebuild by separating disclosure from dumping.
 Share one truth at a time, with timing and purpose.
 Measured openness creates new memory traces—“I was real and I was safe”—which lowers urgency to hide behind sexual compulsivity.